Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

 Under the condition \eqref{uj}, the second row and column of the time evolution matrix decouples from the two other and we can recast \eqref{evol1} in terms of a two-by-two hopping matrix for doublon states in the $i,j$ sites analogous to \eqref{UH1} with effective hopping angle $\theta'$ and phase shift $\phi'$

-Summarizing, equation \eqref{uj} gives the specific values of $U/J$ for which the two-particle dynamics can be reduced to an effective one-body dynamics for doublons with the effective parameters $\theta',\phi'$ in \eqref{thetaprimoo}.
-From these, it is then straightforward to establish whether the energy bands have non-trivial topological properties.
+Combination of Eqs.(\ref{uj}-\ref{phiprimoo}) then fully characterize the two-particle model: the first provides the specific values of $U/J$ for which the two-particle dynamics can be reduced to an effective one-body dynamics for doublons.
+The second and the third give the values of the parameters $\theta',\phi'$ of the effective model, from which it is straightforward to establish whether the energy bands of doublons have non-trivial topological properties.
+As expected, in the $\theta\ll 1$ good trotterization limit corresponding to an effectively static model, Eq.\eqref{uj} is only satisfied with strong interactions $|U| \gg J$.